Niharika-Ankepalli/Niharika-Ankepalli/README.md

 ## Hi there, I'm Ankepalli Niharika 👋
 Welcome to my GitHub profile!
-I'm a passionate Full Stack Developer currently pursuing my Master's in Computer Applications (MCA) at SPMVV, Tirupati.
-I focus on developing interactive, scalable, and user-friendly web applications.
-With a solid foundation in HTML, CSS, Bootstrap, JavaScript, React JS, Python, and SQL, I aim to apply both technical knowledge and problem-solving abilities to deliver efficient and impactful solutions.
+I’m an MCA Graduate from SPMVV, Tirupati, and an aspiring Full Stack Developer.
+I build interactive, scalable, and user-friendly web applications using HTML, CSS, Bootstrap, JavaScript, React.js, Python, and SQL.
+I aim to apply my technical knowledge and problem-solving skills to deliver efficient and impactful solutions.

 ![Profile Views](https://komarev.com/ghpvc/?username=ankepalliniharika&color=blueviolet)

 ##  About Me
-- 🎓 MCA student at SPMVV, Tirupati
+- 🎓 MCA graduate from SPMVV, Tirupati
 - 💻 Interested in Full Stack Web Development
 - 🌱 Currently learning React.js and backend technologies
 - 💡 Love to work on real-world and dynamic web applications